NeutronStarDAO/ConstellationBook-English/src/Glossary.md

 This phrase reflects investors' optimistic expectations for the future performance of an asset.
 They believe the asset price will rise sharply.
 "To the Moon" is usually popular on social media and online communities.
 People use this phrase to express their enthusiasm and confidence in an investment.
 "To the Moon" is largely influenced by market sentiment.
 When the market has a strong optimistic mood towards an asset, the frequency of using this phrase will increase.

+## Bull & Bear

+A bull market is a financial term referring to a prolonged period of rising prices and optimism in the market.

+For example, if the price of Bitcoin surges from $10,000 to $30,000 and maintains an upward momentum, this is a typical bull market.
+Investors would feel it is a great opportunity to buy in and continue holding assets for profit.

+We can compare a bull market to a charging bull that powers upward, knocking down all obstacles in its way with no resistance to its rising force.

+In contrast, a bear market describes the overall downward trend when asset prices plummet in value.
+If Bitcoin's price drops from $30,000 to $10,000, that is a bear market.

+The crypto market also generally follows this cyclical boom-bust pattern.
+Identifying market trends and making the right decisions is key to success.

+In a bull market, investors need to watch for risks, as a meteoric rise is often unsustainable.
+A bear market is not without opportunity either, sometimes allowing investors to buy quality assets cheaply for future gains.

+In short, a bull market represents upward prosperity while a bear market signals downward corrections.
+Gauging and harnessing market rhythms is an important part of investing.

 ## FOMO